March 18, 2022 by Admin 0 Comments

 Things You Need to Know Before a Dental Crown Procedure

-There are a few things to know before going in for a dental crown procedure.
+Before going in for a dental crown procedure, there are a few things to know.
 First, the tooth needs to be prepped and an impression taken.
 This is so the crown can be made to fit perfectly.
-You may also need to have a temporary crown put on in the meantime.
+You may also need a temporary crown put on in the meantime.

 Second, you may experience some sensitivity after the prep work is done.
-Also, it’s important to follow all of the dentist’s instructions after the procedure is completed to ensure proper healing.
+Also, following the dentist’s instructions after the procedure is essential to ensure proper healing.

 Five Crucial Questions to Ask Your Dentist